alexander-kozhukhovsky/php-learning/README.md

 ### Yielding null values

 Yield can be called without an argument to yield a **NULL value** with an automatic key.

+### Comparing generators with [Iterator](http://php.net/manual/en/language.oop5.iterations.php) objects

+The primary advantage of generators is their *simplicity*.
+Much less boilerplate code has to be written compared to implementing an Iterator class, and the code is generally much more readable.

+This flexibility does come at a cost, however: *generators are forward-only iterators*, and **cannot be rewound once iteration has started**.
+This also means that the same generator can't be iterated over multiple times: **the generator will need to be rebuilt by calling the generator function again**.